Exam format, study system, hardest topics & practical assessment tips

 Calibrate gauge, take thickness readings in a grid pattern, record data systematically.

 Compose clear, properly scaled photos of defects showing location, size, and type.
+Create a photo mosaic showing the overall structure and detailed close-ups of welds.

 These topics show up on both papers and are where most marks are lost.
 Not because they're complex, but because divers often get the terminology or concept wrong.